babarrett/g80-9009/README.md

   top/bottom by plastic molding.
 There are no bolts, screws, or rivits.
 * Flip-out feet on bottom, at back.
 Single position.
 TODO: how high?
 * Under the rectangular plate on the bottom (4 screws) is a 27 x 2 pin ribbon cable, not connected.
-For expansion module?
+Also, there's  removable back pannel plate.
+Perhaps intended for some expansion module.
+This would make a nice space for a custom board, if we needed one.
 * Back of keyboard, left to right has the following: [Photos from imgur](http://i.imgur.com/lwkKiGb.jpg)
 * Although the back of the keyboard slopes inward toward the top, the connectors are parallel to the base, so they are at an angle to the back.
-The Reset button acts like a temporary power Off/On cycle.
+* The Reset button acts like a temporary power Off/On cycle.
 ```
         [Grill]    [Knob]   [Knob]      [button]
         Buzzer     Volume   Contrast    Reset

         Then, 3 ports                               [Female DB-9]   [Male DB-9]     [Male DB-15]
                                                      Mouse           Desk PC/        Host
                                                                      Workstation
 ```

-The use of the mouse port is unknown to me.
+The mouse port accepts a PS/2 mouse singnal in from the Brekout box.
+The keboard logic then figures out where the mouse output needs to be directed (which of the four sets of ports) and sends the needed signals:
+* back out the mouse connector to the Breakout box for the PS/2 signals:
+Desk-PC-Mouse and Workstation-Generic, or
+* out the AK125-Desk-PC-Workstation for the RS232 and Sun serial signals:
+Workstation-Sun and Workstation-PC-Mouse.
 ---
 ### Models:

 * G80-9009HAU
 * G80-9009HAG - Youtube Video
 * G80-9039HAAUS - Newer, SMT PCBs.
+AK125
 * G80-9035 - comment on youtube review

 ---